Skip to content

 Research

-The goal for our research group is to conduct patient-oriented research that may help reduce morbidity and mortality for tuberculosis (TB), HIV, malaria, and other infectious diseases of importance in resource-limited settings.
+Our Global Research Group is dedicated to conducting patient-oriented clinical and translational biomedical research aimed at reducing morbidity and mortality for tuberculosis (TB), HIV, malaria, STIs, and other infectious diseases of significance in resource-limited settings.

 Our clinical research program has centered on the evaluation of novel rapid diagnostic tests, clinical trials to evaluate point-of-care testing interventions, and applying implementation science frameworks for methods to accelerate treatment and improve patient-centered outcomes.
 We have been conducting translational, clinical and implementation science research, including randomized controlled trials, in sub-Saharan Africa since 2003, and in south-east Asia since 2015.
 Our research group consists of Research Scientists, doctoral and masters graduate students, medical students, and undergraduates.
 We have developed and maintained strong research collaborations in South Africa, Kenya, Thailand, Uganda, Brazil, Bangladesh, and Vietnam.